Elon Musk’s Solution for the Mark Zuckerberg Problem

 And not just for morning distractions—you’ll also be able to identify every weakness, obstacle, distraction, and temptation in your life and develop a plan to overcome each.

-This is also what we do at my Perfect Life Workshops.
+This is also what we do with our coaching program, online workshops and mastermind events.
 We work together to build a plan that will destroy your demons and set you up to dominate your days.

 After all, you know you are capable of so much more, so stop letting day-to-day distractions hold you back from the big accomplishments in life.